Easter egg hunts and the importance of family tradition

 Easter always brought out the hats, gloves, and even with my husband’s protest….plaid shorts and sweaters for Connor!
 The dress will be a little different this weekend, I am sure! 🙂

-I am so very blessed to have 3 of our 4 children, our wonderful son in law and our 6 month old grandchild home this coming weekend to celebrate Easter.
+I am so very blessed to have 3 of our 4 children, our wonderful son in law and our 2 perfect grandsons home this coming weekend to celebrate Easter.
 We will miss our oldest daughter!
 It is easy to plan the weekend, because it is almost exactly the same every Easter!
-The girls will not be wearing white gloves and Easter bonnets like they did when they were young, but all four will be dressed up for church Easter Sunday morning.
+The girls will not be wearing white gloves and Easter bonnets like they did when they were young, but all will be dressed up for church Easter Sunday morning.
 The eggs will be colored Saturday evening, the Easter dinner menu will include the traditional ham, “Easter cole slaw”, and other favorites, and of course there will be an egg hunt.
 As the children have gotten older, of course there are a few changes…the egg hunt now includes eggs filled with quarters or maybe a few gift certificates and a few “golden eggs” with a little extra cash for pizza or a movie.
 There is a real feeling of serious business as they head out for the eggs!
 The sweet little egg hunt they had when they were young with their cousins has become a race to the finish with winning in mind.
-The last few years we had a couple of the kids’ college friends join us and I always wondered what they thought when I handed them a basket for the egg hunt.
-Things will eventually change a bit again when our season in life brings us grandchildren, but the basics of the celebration will always remain the same….because as our kids say, “That is how we always do it!”
+The last few years, I always wondered what our neighbors think when they see grown adults with Easter baskets looking for those golden eggs.
+Things will change a bit again this year with 2 grandsons who know how to hunt for eggs, but the basics of the celebration will always remain the same….because as our kids say, “That is how we always do it!”

 If we are smart we listen to our children when they say “That is how we always do it!” even when we have only done it that way one other time.
 Your child is not just talking about the good time he had, but the fact that it meant something to him and he thinks to you too.
 One of my favorite quotes is from the book The Little Prince by Antoine de Saint-Exupéry, “We live not by things, but the meaning of things.”
 It is not what you do or eat that is important, it is the meaning and feeling that comes with what you are doing that is so important to your child.